-The school has a Deputy Designated Safeguarding Lead (SENCo) who is the point of contact for pupils, parents and staff for Early Help.
-The Deputy Designated Safeguarding Lead is responsible for the delivery of Early Help as part of their safeguarding role.
+The school has a team of Deputy Designated Safeguarding Leads who are the point of contact for pupils, parents and staff for Early Help.
+The team of Deputy Designated Safeguarding Leads are responsible for the delivery of Early Help as part of their safeguarding role.
+Should an Early Help Assessment referral be required, this is the responsibility of Laura Hardman (SENCo).
 Overall accountability for safeguarding however still rests with the Designated Safeguarding Lead, Jay Virk (Principal).